IMvision12/ZeroModels/README.md

 ## 📜 License

 This project leverages [timm](https://github.com/huggingface/pytorch-image-models#licenses), [transformers](https://github.com/huggingface/transformers#license) and [diffusers](https://github.com/huggingface/diffusers#license) for converting pretrained weights from PyTorch to Keras.
 For licensing details, please refer to the respective repositories.
-Converted weights keep their upstream license (for example, the Stable Diffusion checkpoints are CreativeML OpenRAIL-M / OpenRAIL++-M, and SDXL-Turbo is non-commercial under the Stability AI Community License).
+Converted weights keep their upstream license (for example, the Stable Diffusion checkpoints are CreativeML OpenRAIL-M / OpenRAIL++-M, SDXL-Turbo is non-commercial under the Stability AI Community License, and Qwen-Image is Apache-2.0).

 - 🔖 **zeromodels Code**: This repository is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).